-Mr. O'Keefe, age 63, has served as an independent director of the Company since 2011 and of the Bank since 1986.
-Mr. O'Keefe earned his Bachelor of Science in Business Administration from the University of Southern Mississippi.
+Mr. O'Keefe, age 64, has served as an independent director of the Company since 2011 and of the Bank since 1986.
+His principal residence is in Biloxi, MS. Mr. O'Keefe earned his Bachelor of Science in Business Administration from the University of Southern Mississippi.
 He has been with Bradford-O'Keefe Funeral Homes, Inc. since 1970 and served as its President from 1983 until 2017, at which time he was named Chief Executive Officer, a position he currently holds.
 During his career, he has held leadership positions with a number of professional, community and civic organizations.
 The Company believes that Mr. O'Keefe's qualifications to serve on the Board include his executive leadership and management experience.